fishram/COMP.560.Final.Project/README.md

 # Yelyp - Generates Restaurant Reviews Instantly!
 Yelpy is a Next.js app that lets you generate fun, realistic-looking reviews for any restaurant using AI.
+The app is hosted at this link: https://comp-560-final-project.vercel.app/

 ## Goal:
 - Our plan is to allow people to generate reviews for their very own restaurant!